fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq19"></a>
 **(19) Why are the pro features so expensive?**

-First of all, **FairEmail is basically free to use** and only some advanced features need to be purchased.
+First of all, **FullEmail is basically free to use** and only some advanced features need to be purchased.

-Zuerst, **FairEmail ist grundsätzlich kostenlos** und nur einige erweiterte Funktionen müssen gekauft werden.
+Zuerst, **FullEmail ist grundsätzlich kostenlos** und nur einige erweiterte Funktionen müssen gekauft werden.

-Tout d'abord, **FairEmail est au fond gratuit** et seulement quelques fonctionnalités avancées doivent être achetés.
+Tout d'abord, **FullEmail est au fond gratuit** et seulement quelques fonctionnalités avancées doivent être achetés.

 Please see the Play store description of the app or [see here](https://email.faircode.eu/#pro) for a complete list of pro features.